MSc Statistics Programmes

 Distance learning options available – find out more

 - Statistics with Financial Mathematics

 - Statistics with Medical Applications

-These three accredited masters courses cover the essential theories and techniques needed for professional career in statistics.
+Our Royal Statisitcal Society accredited masters programmes cover the essential theories and techniques needed for a career in statistics.
 You can study the subject in depth, or focus in on its applications in finance and medicine.
-Our MSc courses can also be a stepping stone to further research at PhD level.
+Our MSc programmes are also a stepping stone to research at PhD level.

 All students must be in Sheffield on the following dates:

 The Introductory Week finishes at 3pm on Friday 22nd September 2017.
 Note that the MSc programmes are a full calendar year and so finish in mid-September.

 Related: Graduate Certificate in Statistics

 To apply for this programme, complete the online application form.

 You can find more information on the application process, including important details of documents you need to include with your application, on the following webpage.